kristofersokk/RainControl/README.md

 # Rain-Control
-A mod for Minecraft using Forge and others.
+A mod for Minecraft using Forge and Hammer Core by APengu.